 Key objectives of the Rounding for Excellence initiative are:

 - To build a clear communication process at all levels of the organization.

 - To actively engage our employees by soliciting ideas and suggestions and identifying process improvements.

 - To identify the positive things that are happening in our facilities and honor individuals for the extraordinary work they do.

 - To maintain a consistent focus on our culture of patient safety.

-Dixie Regional Medical Center Administrator/CEO Terri Kane agrees.
-"We've been rounding at Dixie Regional Medical Center for over two years.
+Dixie Regional Medical Center Administrator/CEO Terri Kane shared their experience: "We've been rounding at Dixie Regional Medical Center for over two years.
 We volunteered for the pilot project to better hone our skill and focus on this important initiative," Terri says.
 "We've learned the power of hardwiring this process and the challenges of making it an integral part of our daily work, not a passing fancy.
 It works for everyone: Nursing, Pharmacy, Lab, IS, medical offices, etc. We're hooked."